sajtiii/telekom/readme.md

 I am trying my best to answer these questions, but currently I do not have any relation to AngularJS, in my projects I mainly use VueJS, so I am trying to answer the following questions with analogies between those two.

 ###### 1. What is the main idea behind signals?
+In AngularJS, signals are commonly referred to as AngularJS events or event handlers.
+Signals are used to notify AngularJS components of certain actions or changes that have occurred.
+These actions can be user interactions, data updates or any other event within the application.

+Signals are usually implemented using directives like `ng-click` or custom handlers.

+In VueJS sgnals are referred to events and implement basically the same functionality.
+It forms the base of event driven programming in both stacks. `ng-click` is replaced with  `@click / v-click` in Vue.

 ###### 2. What are the pros and the cons of standalone components?
 As in VueJS, it is possible to build up the application using one file only, but this comes with many drawbacks.
 Tearing apart the application into smaller, managable portions can solve the problem, but this approach also introduces some drawbacks.